TheJumpCloud/support/PowerShell/ModuleChangelog.md

 boolean filters, a new -filterDateProperty parameter.
 The awesome news is these actions happen server side which speeds things up immensely.
-Updated Functions: Invoke-JCCommand has added parameter '-NumberOfVariables' This allowsfor passing in variables into existing JumpCloud commands.
+Updated Functions: Invoke-JCCommand has added parameter '-NumberOfVariables' This allows admins to pass variables into existing JumpCloud commands.
 Bug fixes: Connect-JCOnline, Add-JCUserGroupMember, and Get-JCSystemGroupMember
 Improvements: Optimized Helper Hash Functions to speed up hash table creation and overall performance.
 ```